 Bed & Breakfasts are great options for couples on a budget!
 Seascape is located right on Paraparaumu Beach, giving you access to all of the main attractions of the Kapiti Coast.
 Each room has its own patio with sea views, and there is a communal terrace for mingling with other guests.
 A Full English breakfast is provided every morning.

-This is one of the most luxurious options available in the Wellington Region!
+This is one of the most luxurious options available in the Wellington Region but at mid-range prices!
 It comes with an outdoor pool, hot tub and spa facilities – perfect for couples looking to unwind.
 There is a barbecue area where you can meet other guests, and there’s even the option to have a spa bath in your room.

 - COOLEST thing to do in Wairarapa – explore the vineyards and wine cellars of Martinborough